HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - getters and setters
   - __proto__
   - prototype
-  - equality operators
+  - equality operators 🖐️ used
-  - logical operators
+  - logical operators 🖐️ used
-  - bitwise operators
+  - bitwise operators 🖐️ used
-  - ternary operator
+  - ternary operator 🖐️ used
-  - void
+  - void 🖐️ used
   - yield
   - await
   - template literal